open-dc-grid/standard/6_12V_link.md

 It is the responsibility of the current bus manager (see TBD) to ensure that all power sources are appropriately configured to the designed bus current limit.

-[Should we permit non-droop control sources on a bus?
-A device could identify itself as either being droop controlled or not.
-A not droop control source would not permit any other sources on the bus.]

 The maximum current of an AC adapter port is not defined by this standard.
-It is the responsibility of the load to ensure that it does not draw enough current to damage its connector or wiring.
+It is the responsibility of the load to ensure that it does not draw enough current to damage its own connector or wiring.

 ### Over-current Protection